 Set up the user settings and access the maintenance mode (Probe-Array normalization; see section 4-4).
-Maintenance mode is only available in MFCToolPro edition.
+Maintenance mode is only available in MFCToolPro edition with a valid license.

 1. Select the units to display for text fields and plots: